 Several thousand outpatient facilities exist that provide aftercare or sober living.
 Many of these have culturally specific services and assessments as well as counseling, drug education and prevention lectures, counseling for domestic violence, and drug testing services.
-Often these outpatient programs will utilize the Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) approaches of requiring patients to attend these meetings as a part of their outpatient aftercare.
+Often these outpatient programs will utilize the Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) approaches to requiring patients to attend these meetings as a part of their outpatient aftercare.
 Some outpatient programs also provide set up services for clients such as employment referrals, medical referrals and help with housing needs.
 If a client is taking medications, some outpatient programs can administer these as well.

 Remote Follow Up Services

 Many holistic and long-term residential treatment programs use a successful form of remote follow up aftercare services.
 Clients complete their residential portion of their programs and meet with an aftercare specialist to program out their goals for each area of their life.
-During the process potential problems are also assessed and solutions worked out for these.
+During the process, potential problems are also assessed and solutions worked out for these.
 Family members and loved ones are also involved in the process as they act as the positive support system for the client.
 The individual leaves treatment with their aftercare plan and the specialist from the facility checks in with them weekly to make sure the program is being completed and the client is making positive strides toward recovery.
 If any problems occur, the client is assessed and solutions are found for more intensive aftercare, or if necessary, a return to inpatient treatment to handle further issues that have not been fully addressed.

 Halfway House or Therapeutic Community Aftercare Methods